fffaraz/awesome-cpp/README.md

 * [PCRE](http://pcre.org/) - A regular expression C library inspired by the regular expression capabilities in Perl.
 [BSD]
 * [RE2](https://github.com/google/re2) - A software library for regular expressions via a finite-state machine using automata theory.
 [BSD-3-Clause]
 * [SLRE](https://github.com/cesanta/slre) - Super Light Regexp engine for C/C++.
 [GPLv2/Commercial]
+* [SRL-CPP](https://github.com/ron4fun/SRL-CPP) - It is a Simple Regex Language builder library written in C++11 that provides an easy to use interface for constructing both simple and complex regex expressions.
+[MIT]

 ## Robotics